-Retaining walls or taller headwalls / endwalls shall not be used to reduce culvert length.
+Retaining walls or taller headwalls / endwalls shall not be used to reduce the length of proposed culverts and / or the length of culvert extensions.

-Add steel pile points to all piles with an estimated length of 20' or less.
+Add steel pile points to all piles with an estimated embedded length of 20' or less.